What to expect from Friday's jobs report | CNN Business

 But whether the softening is a sign of a return to pre-pandemic form or perhaps of a downswing into a downturn, remains to be seen.

 Some of the traditional recession indicators have been flashing red.
-Layoff announcements have quadrupled so far this year to 417,500, the highest level since 2020, according to a report from Challenger, Gray & Christmas released Thursday.
+Layoff announcements have quadrupled so far this year to 417,500, which — excluding 2020 — is the highest January to May total since 2009, according to a report from Challenger, Gray & Christmas released Thursday.
 Falling consumer confidence, monthly declines in the Conference Board’s Leading Economic Index, and drops in temporary help employment are also signaling that a downturn is just ahead.
 However, that long-predicted recession isn’t here just yet.

 “We were in such an unusual place during the pandemic with some of those indicators at completely extraordinary heights that they have experienced extraordinary declines,” Pollak said.
 “But those declines were just a return to normal, not a contraction, and it’s not a recession.”